Bank of Canada Holds Policy Rate Steady

 Housing Activity Fell in December, Rounding Out A Disappointing Year

-General Kim Franz 15 Jan
+General 15 Jan

 Today’s release of December housing data by the Canadian Real Estate Association (CREA) showed the market ended 2025 with declining sales and prices due to ongoing economic uncertainty.
 The number of home sales recorded over Canadian MLS® Systems declined 2.7% m/m in December.
 On an annual basis, transactions totalled 470,314 units last year, a 1.9% decrease […]